EliasAfara/EliasAfara/README.md

 - 👨‍💻 I'm a Senior Computer Science Student!
 - 🌱 I’m currently on the path of becoming a full stack web developer
+- 💡 I’m currently entering the world of Artificial Intelligence (ML, NLP, Computer Vision)
-- 🥅 2021-2022 Goals: Finish senior project, graduate and seek opportunities to build my career
+- 🥅 2021-2022 Goals: Graduate and seek opportunities to build my career
 - ⚡ Fun fact: I love to play Basketball and watch Anime / TV series
 </td>
 <td>